terraform-routeros/terraform-provider-routeros/docs/resources/ip_ssh_server.md

 ### Optional

-- `allow_none_crypto` (Boolean) Whether to allow connection if cryptographic algorithms are set to none.
 - `always_allow_password_login` (Boolean) Whether to allow password login at the same time when public key authorization is configured for a user.
 - `ciphers` (String) Allow to configure SSH ciphers.
 - `forwarding_enabled` (String) Allows to control which SSH forwarding method to allow: